• Home

 One of the things that make Ant so popular is the available resources.
 The core team maintaining Ant has done exceptional work in this area.
 You can pick from pre-built templates, custom mobile experiences, or dive deep into the documentation.

 Also, to minimize bloat – Ant implements a third-party structure.
-While their library covers a wide range of UI elements and layouts, adding additional features is best done through external libraries.
+While their library covers many UI elements and layouts, adding additional features is best done through external libraries.
 A lot of such libraries already follow the Ant design specification.

 React Suite